stanfordio/ucluster/README.md

 * First, we throw all the text into a giant file and use it to train word vectors using FastText.
 * Next, we use those word vectors to turn each post into a vector.
 By default, we use 100-dimensional space.
 * Finally, we run [HDBSCAN](https://hdbscan.readthedocs.io/) on those post vectors to create the final clusters.
 HDBSCAN is a high-performance general purpose clustering algorithm.

-## Maintenance

-uCluster is intended for internal SIO use, and currently maintained by Miles McCain.
-If you run into issues, ping the tech team and we will help.